cap-js/docs/tools/cds-cli.md

 `cds debug` lets you debug applications running locally or remotely on Cloud Foundry.
 Local applications will be started in debug mode, while (already running) remote applications are put into debug mode.

-To debug a application on Cloud Foundry, make sure
+To debug an application on Cloud Foundry, make sure
 - to be logged in to the space where the application is deployed to,
 - that you have developer permissions in the space
 - that the app is running and [reachable through SSH](https://docs.cloudfoundry.org/devguide/deploy-apps/ssh-apps.html#check-ssh-permissions).